kaikoga/PicoTest/README.md

 haxelib install hamcrest
 ```

-PicoTest is developed using Haxe 3.4.0.
+PicoTest is developed using Haxe 4.0.0-preview.3, but is supposed to run with Haxe 3.4.0 or over.

 # Writing tests